thiagosindra/higher-resolution-hypothesis/docs/sections/memory-task-encoding.md

     <p>Within the Distributed Pathway Model, memory is not a static record but a dynamic pattern of overlapping activations.
 Each event or task engages multiple microcircuits whose boundaries blur through local branching and collateral spread.
 The result is a memory trace that is dense, multidimensional, and self-reactivating—a structural corollary of higher-resolution cognition.
 This section examines how distributed topology shapes encoding, retrieval, temporal binding, task decomposition, and the functional limits of working memory.</p>

+    <h3>Perception and Memory: Shared Ensemble Substrate</h3>

+    <p>Within the ensemble framework, perception and memory rely on the same distributed substrate.
+When sensory input drives an ensemble from the bottom up, we experience perception; when internal cues reactivate that ensemble from the top down, we experience recall or imagery.
+Both depend on the same conditional pathways that permit ensembles to re-enter one another.
+The distinction lies not in the neurons used but in the **direction and degree of activation**, which explains why some autistic individuals describe memory as "reliving" rather than recalling—the same sensory ensembles are briefly re-ignited.</p>

+    <p>This overlap also clarifies why vivid imagery and exceptional detail in autobiographical memory are common traits.
+In DPM-type architectures, reduced inhibition allows greater overlap between perceptual and mnemonic ensembles, making internally generated imagery feel more perceptual and externally driven perception more memorable.
+The mechanism remains secondary to the core model but offers a consistent explanation for these experiential reports.</p>

     <h3>Dense and Redundant Encoding</h3>

     <p>A single experience in a distributed system activates numerous partially redundant pathways.
 Instead of one compact representation localized to a specific ensemble, multiple versions coexist across neighboring circuits.
 This redundancy preserves nuance: tone, timing, emotional context, spatial detail, sensory qualities—all retained as parallel encodings distributed across overlapping microcircuits.
 The benefit is exceptional fidelity: autistic memory can reproduce episodic details with photographic-like accuracy, including subtle contextual elements that compressed encoding would discard.</p>